Synecdoche1/Void-NX/README.md

 * __CompSciOrBust__ for N-Xplorer, making file management a breeze.
 * __vgmoose__ for Homebrew Appstore and making the downloading and management of homebrew applications so easy.
 * __Hunterb__ for making Awoo Installer, making the installation of games so effortless.
+* __developersu__ for NS-USBloader, and making it incredibly easy to install games with a PC.